 - Practise listening: We all know that this isn’t as easy as it sounds!
 And we know this is definitely something all parents and nursery settings will have been practising with their children for years.
 At school, children will be expected to listen to their teacher’s instructions in order to carry out activities in and out of the classroom.
 In order to help develop this important skill further, you can try playing games such as ‘Simon Says’ and ‘Can you find?’.
 Once children master simple instructions, try adding two or three instructions together, such as “Take your shoes off, then wash your hands, then sit down at the table, please.”

 As we have mentioned many times, you can be assured that your children already have many of the characteristics and skills needed to start school.
-Every small story, long conversation or interactive activity that you have done with your child before, during and since lockdown, will have helped your child further develop an important skill or aptitude.
+Every small story, long conversation or interactive activity that you have done with your child, will have helped your child further develop an important skill or aptitude.
 The key is to just keep doing what you are doing; continue to encourage your children to play and laugh, practise a few of the practical elements listed above, and enjoy some family time before school starts!